 Calverton, New York — March 17, 2020 — Leading innovator in payments and point of sale technology, Electronic Payments, today announced they will temporarily suspend monthly TableTurn® and Exatouch® Point of Sale support costs and their related AppMarket fees to assist the most vulnerable business sector in the United States economy, small and medium-sized businesses (SMBs), during the coronavirus pandemic.
 The three-month billing suspension from March through May 2020 will help to alleviate the potential economic impact facing merchants due to COVID-19, including a decrease in sales and workforce capacity, facility remediation and clean-up costs, and unforeseen business closure.

-SMBs are the nation’s largest employer and have the greatest impact on their communities, and they are oftentimes family owned and operated.
-According to the U.S. Bureau of Labor Statistics, there are more than 30 Million SMBs employing more than 59 Million people.
+SMBs are the nation’s largest employer and have the greatest impact on their communities, and they are oftentimes family-owned and operated.
+According to the U.S. Bureau of Labor Statistics, there are more than 30 Million SMBs employing more than 59 million people.
 Many of these merchants use point of sale solutions, such as TableTurn and Exatouch, to manage business operations.
-By waiving standard support and AppMarket costs, Electronic Payments provides savings that empower merchants to respond more readily to market fluctuations, additional business expenditures, and potential cash flow reductions over the coming months.
+By waiving standard support and AppMarket costs, Electronic Payments COVID-19 efforts provide savings that empower merchants to respond more readily to market fluctuations, additional business expenditures, and potential cash flow reductions over the coming months.

 Electronic Payments is also suspending wireless access fees for the same time period to benefit businesses that require remote payment processing.
 These merchants may not have access to WiFi connectivity due to the mobile nature of their businesses, such as restaurants that offer delivery or curbside pickup, taxi drivers, contractors, etc.